19th Congress of the APSR

 Given the size and complexity of such events, it is inevitable that there were last minute changes.
 Consequently there is no guarantee that all the sessions detailed actually took place in the form advertised.

-Some information that is unlikely to be of further interest, such as hotel booking, transportation arrangements to the venue, etc., has been omitted.
+Information that is unlikely to be of further interest, such as hotel booking, transportation arrangements to the venue, etc., has been omitted.

 The 19th Congress of the APSR was held with encouraging success on 13-16 November 2014, at the Bali Nusa Dua Convention Center (BNDCC), Indonesia.
 The Local Congress Committee (LCC) members of the Indonesian Society of Respirology were very honoured to host an APSR congress for the second time.
 Under the main theme of "Unity in Diversity: To Unite the Diversity in Asia-Pacific Respiratory Medicine", the APSR 2014 convened a record-high of 2,751 delegates from 54 countries, as listed below: